 On Feb.
-4, 2004, Betsy Houston presented at her local hospital in Lexington, Va., with massive hematemesis.
+4, 2004, Betsy Houston presented at her local hospital in Lexington, Virginia, with massive hematemesis.
 Doctors gave Houston 40 units of blood, but that didn’t seem to matter — they couldn’t identify the source of the bleeding to stop it.
 “No one thought she’d live through the night,” recalls Houston’s husband, Stuart.

-Unable to help further, the local care team ordered a flight to medevac Betsy to the University of Virginia (UVA) Medical Center in Charlottesville, Va.
+Unable to help further, the local care team ordered a flight to medevac Betsy to the University of Virginia (UVA) Medical Center in Charlottesville, Virginia.
 There, a multispecialty team, including radiologists, determined that her bleeding stemmed from portal hypertension from previously undiagnosed liver disease.

 The source of the bleeding identified, John “Fritz” Angle, MD, professor of radiology and medical imaging and division director of vascular and interventional radiology (IR) at UVA, emergently placed a transjugular intrahepatic portosystemic shunt into Betsy’s liver — saving her life.